What Does A Medical Receptionist Actually Do?

 Qualifications and/or Skills Required

 Medical receptionists must have at least a high school diploma (completed year 12), and basic computer skills to ace this role.
 This is also why some students consider this role as a part-time job.
-However, knowledge of medical terminology is also required, and thus doing extra study can help.
+However, knowledge of medical terminology is also required, and thus, doing extra study can help.

 We offer medical reception courses that can serve as the perfect entry point for anyone looking to land this role.